 Most women fall victim to this misconception about divorce, “I’ll hire a divorce attorney and let him/her deal with the legal issues.”

 You could go into the process not fully prepared.
-Any and all of these mistakes keeps you from being in charge at a time when you need to feel in charge.
+Any and all of these mistakes keep you from being in charge at a time when you need to feel in charge.

-Below are 10 tips for those who wish to “Take Charge” during the process of divorce.
+Below are 10 tips for those who wish to take charge of their divorce.

 Make a list of friends and relatives you know will be there to support you through your divorce and after.
 Who will be there to listen when emotions get the best of you?
 Who will be there to help when you are strapped for cash?
 Divorce is a legal, financial and emotional process.
 Make sure you have a support system to turn to during each phase of the process.

 3. If you are in an abusive relationship or high conflict relationship, don’t share your plans with your husband

 For some leaving a marriage can put them in danger.
 And, for some reason, many who are in danger feel it is their responsibility to share with their abusive husband the details of their plan to leave.
 Big Mistake!
 If you are making plans to leave an abusive relationship, don’t tell him.
 If you are making plans to hire an attorney and file for a divorce, don’t tell him.

 If your husband is abusive you don’t owe him an explanation for why or when you will be leaving.
 You owe yourself and having a secret plan in place means less likelihood of conflict or an escalation in abuse when you leave.